-Unless you live under a rock or in a cave without access to the internet, you have likely heard the term NFT – it has been all over the news and social media lately.
-A NFT (non-fungible token) is a unit of data stored on the blockchain that certifies a digital asset as being unique and therefore not interchangeable.
+Unless you live under a rock or in a cave without access to the internet, you have likely heard about NFTs – they have been all over the news and social media during the past year.
+An NFT (non-fungible token) is a unit of data stored on the blockchain that certifies a digital asset as being unique and therefore not interchangeable.
 NFTs are gaining popularity as a form of digital collectible.

 Transforming a regular digital asset into an NFT is referred to as minting, which tokenizes that asset on the blockchain.
 All NFTs are sold using cryptocurrency, so both the buyer and seller need a cryptocurrency wallet to complete the transaction.